GeneralMills/pytrends/README.md

 The following API methods are available:

-* [interest_over_time](#interest_over_time): returns historical, indexed data for when the keyword was searched most as shown on Google Trends' Interest Over Time section.
+* [Interest Over Time](#interest-over-time): returns historical, indexed data for when the keyword was searched most as shown on Google Trends' Interest Over Time section.

-* [interest_by_region](#related): returns data for where the keyword is most searched as shown on Google Trends' Interest by Region section.
+* [Interest by Region](#interest-by-region): returns data for where the keyword is most searched as shown on Google Trends' Interest by Region section.

-* [related_queries](#related_queries): returns data for the related keywords to a provided keyword  shown on Google Trends' Related Queries section.
+* [Related Queries](#related-queries): returns data for the related keywords to a provided keyword  shown on Google Trends' Related Queries section.

-* [trending_searches](#trending_searches): returns data for latest trending searches shown on Google Trends' Trending Searches section.
+* [Trending Searches](#trending-searches): returns data for latest trending searches shown on Google Trends' Trending Searches section.

-* [top_charts](#top_charts): returns the data for a given topic shown in Google Trends' Top Charts section.
+* [Top Charts](#top-charts): returns the data for a given topic shown in Google Trends' Top Charts section.

-* [suggestions](#suggestions): returns a list of additional suggested keywords that can be used to refine a trend search.
+* [Suggestions](#suggestions): returns a list of additional suggested keywords that can be used to refine a trend search.

 [back to top](#api-methods)